|

 contain spectacular stalagmites and stalactites in the

-cathedral like caves, one of which is used to stage
+cathedral like caves, one of which is used every year to stage

 Festival. |